venkuppu-chn/cortx-pr-checklist/.github/pr-template/feature_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Test Cases cover  Path and Scalability
-- [ ] Testing was performed with RPM for both Happy and Non-Happy path
+- [ ] Testing was performed with RPM for both Happy and Non-Happy path if any
 - [ ] JIRA number/GitHub Issue added in PR title
 - [ ] Jira and state/status is updated and JIRA is updated with PR link